nelsontky/gh-pages-url-shortener/README.md

 # GitHub Pages URL Shortener

 This is a minimal URL shortener that can be entirely hosted on GitHub pages.
+It does not need the maintenance of any servers or databases and can be hosted entirely on GitHub for free.

 [Yay!
 We got to the top of HN!](https://news.ycombinator.com/item?id=25110879)